deohayer/argapp/README.md

             name='one')
         # App with all fields.
         App(app=self,
-            help='A sub-command help.',
+            help='A subcommand help.',
-            epilog='A sub-command prolog.',
+            epilog='A subcommand prolog.',
-            prolog='A sub-command epilog.',
+            prolog='A subcommand epilog.',
             name='all')

     def __call__(